pldi23-eqlog-ae/artifact/README.md

 ## Installing and running the artifact

+NOTE: We STRONGLY recommend using an x86 machine to run our artifact.
+Although our artifact can be run on machines with ARM architecture, we provide no promises on benchmark results.

 The provided Dockerfile will supply the necessary dependencies to run the artifact.
 Run the following from this directory to be dropped into a Bash shell with all the dependencies installed.

 ```shell